Trivia

 I, Robot flopped at the arcades.
 A number of factors contributed to this, including:

-- the video game crash of '83 - '84
+the video game crash of '83 - '84

-- the high failure rate of the hardware (operator's don't like buying unreliable games)
+the high failure rate of the hardware (operator's don't like buying unreliable games)

-- Doodle City mode, which disappointed/confused potential players who paid 25¢ expecting to play a game
+Doodle City mode, which disappointed/confused potential players who paid 25¢ expecting to play a game

-- the complex and intimidating 3-D environment (by early 80's standards - considering that the causal gamer was accustomed to simple games like Frogger and Donkey Kong)
+the complex and intimidating 3-D environment (by early 80's standards - considering that the causal gamer was accustomed to simple games like Frogger and Donkey Kong)

 Around 750 games were produced, but due to the above problems Atari only sold around 500 of them.
 There was a rumor that the remaining units were sent on a freighter to Japan with instructions to dump the games into the ocean.
-This rumor has been dispelled by Atari employee Rusty Dawe in an interview with Coinopspace.
+This rumor was dispelled by Atari employee Rusty Dawe in an interview with Coinopspace.